theoFromArdeche/Stage2A/README.md

 ### III.
 Restart the Server

-To finalize adding a robot, you must restart the server if it was already running.
+To finalize the process, you must restart the server if it was already running.
 This creates all necessary collections in the database and makes the robot available to users.

 > Note: Robots are identified in the server and the application using their host and port in this format: `host_port`.